Your Survival Guide to Present and Past Tense Verbs

 The Takeaway

-Portuguese verbs can feel like a nightmare.
+Portuguese verbs can feel like a lot.
 There are so many to learn, and they all seem to have a million different forms.

-But the secret is that you don’t need to know every single verb in the dictionary.
-And making mistakes is normal.
+But you don’t need to know every verb in the dictionary.
+And making mistakes is part of it.

-My advice is to just try and master the most common ones and use them as often as you can.
-The ones in this article are the ones I encounter the most in my day-to-day life here in Portugal.
+My advice: master the most common ones and use them as often as you can.
+The ones in this article are the ones I run into the most in day-to-day life here.

 It’s about being practical, not perfect.
-You’ll be able to have real, flowing conversations that make sense.
-But these conjugations are just the starting line.
-To see how these tenses fit into the complete timeline of the language, check out my master guide on Portuguese Verb Tenses.
+These conjugations are the starting line.
+To see how the tenses fit into the bigger picture, check out my master guide on Portuguese Verb Tenses.

 Frequently Asked Questions

 [!faq]- How do I remember all the irregular verbs?
-The best way is to focus on a handful of the most common ones and practice them every single day.
-Create flashcards, write simple sentences, or try to use them in a real conversation.
-Repetition is key to making them stick.
-My advice is to focus on the verbs I listed above, and once you have those, just Google “Portuguese Irregular Verbs” and try to find some more.
+Focus on a handful of the most common ones and practice them every single day.
+Flashcards, simple sentences, or a real conversation all help.
+Repetition is what makes them stick.
+Start with the verbs I listed above.
+Once you have those, Google “Portuguese Irregular Verbs” and pick up a few more.

 [!faq]- I’m still confused about ser vs. estar Think about your coffee.
-If you say “O café é bom,” (é being a conjugation of ser) you are saying that coffee, as a drink, is good.
-It’s a permanent quality.
-But if you say “O café está bom,” you are talking about the specific cup of coffee in front of you right now, and it’s good in this moment.
-The difference is subtle but important.
+“O café é bom” (é being a form of ser) says coffee, as a drink, is good, a permanent quality.
+“O café está bom” is about the specific cup in front of you right now, and it’s good in this moment.
+The difference is subtle but matters.

-[!faq]- Is it a bad idea to try to learn all the verb tenses at once?
-Yes, that’s a surefire way to get overwhelmed.
+[!faq]- Is it a bad idea to learn all the verb tenses at once?
+Yes, that’s a quick way to get overwhelmed.
 Focus on the present tense first, then the simple past (pretérito perfeito).
-These two will cover most of your daily conversation needs.
-Once you’re comfortable with those, you can start exploring other tenses like the future or the subjunctive.
+Those two cover most daily conversation.
+Once you’re comfortable, you can branch into the future or the subjunctive.

-[!faq]- Is it okay to use a translation app to help me with verbs?
-Translation apps can be a great tool for a quick word or phrase, but they can be unreliable for verb conjugations and tenses.
-Even when writing this article, I had to consult a Portuguese friend of mine to help verify some things the apps couldn’t handle.
+[!faq]- Is it okay to use a translation app for verbs?
+Translation apps are handy for a quick word or phrase, but they can be unreliable for conjugations and tenses.
+Even when writing this article, I had to check a few things with a Portuguese friend that the apps couldn’t handle.

-It’s better to use a reliable verb conjugation website or an app that is specifically designed for learning Portuguese.
-This will ensure you are learning the correct forms and not relying on a machine that might make a mistake.
+A reliable verb conjugation website or an app specifically designed for learning Portuguese is a safer bet.
+That way you’re learning the correct forms instead of trusting a machine that might be off.

 Photo of Justin Borge